openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	// +kubebuilder:validation:Required
 	Topology VSpherePlatformTopology `json:"topology"`
 }

+// VSphereHostGroupZone contains the vCenter cluster vm-host group (virtual machine and host types)
+// and the vm-host affinity rule that together creates a affinity configuration for vm-host based zonal.
+// This configuration within vCenter creates the required association between a failure domain, virtual machines
+// and ESXi hosts to create a vm-host based zone. type VSphereHostGroupZone struct
+	// vmGroup is the name of the vm-host group of type virtual machine within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	VMGroup string `json:"vmGroup,omitempty"`

+	// hostGroup is the name of the vm-host group of type host within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	HostGroup string `json:"hostGroup,omitempty"`

+	// vmHostRule is the name of the affinity vm-host rule within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	VMHostRule string `json:"vmHostRule,omitempty"`
+}

 // VSpherePlatformTopology holds the required and optional vCenter objects - datacenter,
 // computeCluster, networks, datastore and resourcePool - to provision virtual machines.